The ability to plan ahead is what sets humans apart from all other species.

 The cards have a scale of numbers on them.
 You may also have a question and a pass card.
 After reading out a user story, the product owner asks the team to reveal their chosen estimate by showing one of their cards.

 The value of the card you select should correspond to the amount of effort that story will take.
-The estimation scale on your cards may be actual (in terms of hours) or abstract (on a fictional weighted scale).
+The estimation scale on your cards may be actual (in terms of hours) or abstract as story points (on a fictional weighted scale).

-Here are a few popular scales you can try out:
+Here are a few popular estimation scales you can try out:

 - Fibonacci: 1, 2, 3, 5, 8, 13, 21, 34, 55, 89